 Tips and techniques

 First, always make sure your ads are relevant.
 One way to improve relevance is to use your customers' most popular search query keywords in your ad titles and text.
 A great strategy for effective advertising is to include a strong keyword in the first line of your ad or title.

 Use compelling action words that encourage customers to click your ad right now.
 Offer a specific call to action in your description, such as encouraging customers to request a brochure or consultation, download a free e-book, subscribe to a newsletter, or take advantage of a limited-time discount.
 You can test different ones out to see which work best.

 Highlight your company's products and benefits rather than using excessive promotional language and superlatives.
 Describe a unique feature, product or service that you offer.

 - Create multiple ads in an ad group.
-Each ad group can contain as many as 100 ads, which Bing Ads displays in an even rotation.
+Each ad group can contain as many as 100 ads, which Microsoft Advertising displays in an even rotation.

 - Describe what sets your product apart.